Polish Corridor: Exodus of the German population

 The German author Christian Raitz von Frentz writes that after First World War ended, the Polish government tried to reverse the systematic Germanization from former decades.
 Frederick the Great (King in/of Prussia from 1740 to 1786) settled around 300,000 colonists in the eastern provinces of Prussia and aimed at a removal of the Polish nobility, which he treated with contempt.
 Frederick also described Poles as "slovenly Polish trash" and compared them to the Iroquois.
 On the other hand, he encouraged administrators and teachers who could speak both German and Polish.

-Prussia pursued a second colonization aimed at Germanisation after 1832.
-The Prussians passed laws aiming at Germanisation of the provinces of Posen and West Prussia in the late 19th century.
+Prussia pursued a second colonization aimed at Germanization after 1832.
+The Prussians passed laws aiming at Germanization of the provinces of Posen and West Prussia in the late 19th century.
 The Prussian Settlement Commission established a further 154,000 colonists, including locals, in the provinces of Posen and West Prussia before World War I. Military personnel were included in the population census.
 A number of German civil servants and merchants were introduced to the area, which influenced the population status.